Skip to main content

 c.
 Colony ballroom, Grand ballroom, Atrium, Calvert, Charles Carroll, Crossland, Prince George's rooms, and the Hoff Theater are not eligible for free events.

-2. Free Events are limited to two (2) room setup opttions: A maximum auditorium set up which includes chairs and one head table OR a cleared room (no furniture).
+2. Free Events are limited to two (2) room setup options: A maximum auditorium set up which includes chairs and one head table OR a cleared room (no furniture).
 Room furniture must be arranged in exactly the maximum auditorium setup at the end of the event.
 If the furniture is rearranged the student organization will be charged for use of the room

 a.
 Requests for a different room set up and/or additional equipment or services will negate this policy and the event will incur all regular room rental charges (tables, coat racks, room dividers, stanchions, easels, sign holders).